This information explains the causes, symptoms, and treatment of neuropathic (NOOR-oh-PA-thik) pain.

 - Allow you to keep your usual activity level

-Treatments for neuropathic pain usually include medications or nerve blocks.
+Treatment for neuropathic pain usually includes medications or nerve blocks.

 Usually, people take 1 or more medications to help treat neuropathic pain.
-Examples of these medications are:
+Examples are:

 - Antiseizure medications.
-If you’re given a prescription for one of these, it doesn’t mean you have a seizure disorder.
-These medications help to calm the nerves that are causing the pain.
+If you’re given a prescription for one of these, it doesn’t mean you have a seizure disorder (such as epilepsy).
+These medications help to calm the nerve(s) causing the pain.

 - Antidepressants.
-If you’re given a prescription for one of these, it doesn’t mean you’re depressed or that you’re being treated for depression.
-These medications help to calm the nerves that are causing the pain.
+If you’re given a prescription for one of these, it doesn’t mean you’re depressed or being treated for depression.
+These medications help to calm the nerve(s) causing the pain.